ayushkumargarg1997/Finkraft_product_assignment/README.md

 ## Introduction

-This is a FastAPI project that serves as a backend for [Your Project Name].
+This is a FastAPI project which have user management and product catalog.
 It follows modern web development practices, including RESTful APIs, authentication, and database integration.

 ## Features

 - **FastAPI:** Utilizes the FastAPI framework for building APIs with Python 3.8+ type hints.
 - **Authentication:** Implements JWT-based authentication for securing API endpoints.
-- **Database Integration:** Connects to a PostgreSQL database for storing and retrieving data.
+- **Database Integration:** Connects to a PostgreSQL database for storing and retrieving relational user data.
-- **MongoDB Integration:** Integrates with MongoDB for specific functionalities.
+- **MongoDB Integration:** Connects with MongoDB for product catalog.
 - **Docker Support:** Includes Dockerfiles for containerization and docker-compose for managing dependencies.